Tuning your car sound system with an equalizer can be a frustrating mess and a waste of time if you’re not sure what to do. I’d love to help you!

 Some examples of your options for measuring and tuning your car audio speaker system.
 Of the 3, using a laptop and RTA software or smartphone app are the best values for the dollar.
 Today’s smartphone apps like AudioTool offer many of the same features as much more expensive options.

-As I mentioned earlier, without question the best way to tune your system (find the optimal equalizer settings) is to use a measurement tool and find the areas that needed adjusting.
+As I mentioned earlier, without question the best way to tune your system (find the optimal equalizer settings) is to use a measurement tool and find the areas that need adjusting.
 To do so, you’ll need a real-time analyzer (RTA) and microphone.
 There’s simply NO WAY to get the best sound using only some music and adjusting it by ear.

-In the past this use to be a serious pain in the neck – if you could even at all find an RTA to use.
+In the past this used to be a serious pain in the neck – if you could even at all find an RTA to use.
 Until some years ago, real-time analyzers were far too rare and expensive.
 A dedicated portable unit like the AudioControl SA-3050, for example, often sold for $1,500.
 They were heavy, limited in functions, and battery power wasn’t even standard!

-Thankfully, these days you can find get professional results using your laptop and RTA software (such as TrueRTA, for example) or use an RTA app with your Apple or Android phone.
+Thankfully, these days you can get professional results using your laptop and RTA software (such as TrueRTA, for example) or use an RTA app with your Apple or Android phone.

 Using an RTA app for tuning (and why you need a good microphone)